-- a) adequate scores on teaching evaluations - b) submitted instructional materials (e.g., syllabi, assignments, web-based courses) - c) participation in departmental curriculum and program development - d) evaluation of teaching by a peer faculty member - e) any other relevant criteria, such as teaching awards.
+- a) adequate scores on teaching evaluations - b) submitted instructional materials (e.g., syllabi, assignments, online course materials) - c) participation in departmental curriculum and program development, as appropriate - d) evaluation of teaching by a peer faculty member, if available - e) any other relevant criteria, such as teaching awards.

-On the basis of student evaluations, peer reviews, awards, and participation in university activities related to teaching, the candidate must show clear effectiveness as a teacher in the classroom, in student advising, in limited mentoring of undergraduate or graduate students' work and supervision of independent studies or internships, and in other forms of instruction.
+On the basis of student evaluations, peer reviews, awards, and participation in university activities related to teaching, the candidate must show clear effectiveness as a teacher in the classroom, in student advising, in limited mentoring of undergraduate or graduate students' work, as appropriate, and supervision of independent studies or internships, as appropriate, and in other forms of instruction.
 Candidates whose record reflects difficulty in teaching must also be able to document steps they have taken to correct these problems, and the record must demonstrate, in the form of student evaluations and peer evaluations, that significant improvement has occurred.